mrcrilly/gpmaa-bbc-playlister/README.md

 - BBC Radio Scotland (radioscotland)
 - BBC Asian Network (asiannetwork)

+Note that it can only match against tracks that exist in GPMAA - if it doesn't exist, it won't be in the playlist.

 Oh I can't be bothered - can't I just use your playlist?
 --------------------------------------------------------